CostcoFanboy/CostcoFanboy/MihaiDamaschin.md

 # Mihai Damaschin

-I'm a Senior Software Developer from Montreal, Canada with experience building, debugging and maintain apps.
-Poutine and Costco afficionado with various hobbies.
+I'm a Senior Software Developer from Montreal, Canada with experience building, debugging, scaling and maintaining apps and leadership.
+Poutine and Costco afficionado with various other hobbies.

    <p align="left">
       <a href="https://github.com/CostcoFanboy?tab=followers">